exercism/javascript/concepts/objects/about.md

 ```

 It might seem like `for...in` always visits the keys in the order in which they appear or were added to the object (insertion order).
-Nevertheless you should not rely on this because there are special cases where the order will differ from the insertion order.
+Nevertheless, you should not rely on this because there are special cases where the order will differ from the insertion order.
 Always write your code as if the order would be arbitrary.
 If you need a reliable order, use a [`Map`][jsinfo-map] or a nested [array][concept-arrays] instead of an object.